Agoric/documentation/main/javascript-modifications/ses-reference.md

 compatibility vs better tool compatibility.

-When starting a project, we recommend using the non-default `'min'` option to make debugging more plesant.
+When starting a project, we recommend using the non-default `'min'` option to make debugging more pleasant.
 You may need to reset it to the `'moderate'` default if third-party shimming code interferes with `lockdown()`.

 `'moderate'` option is intended to be fairly minimal.
 Expand it when you